Daniel and Lily: Advancements

 Sherwood expressed unconcern in taking the place of an actress who took part in creating the popular Daniel and Lily romance.
 "It's okay, because she [Khalil] wanted to leave," she said, "she was ready to move on, which is always a good thing.
 I haven't gotten any Lily versus Lily, or Christel verses Davetta mail."
 Daniel and Lily's popularity continued with Sherwood in the role.
 The way Sherwood portrayed the character was with more feistiness, though the character was never written as timid.
 Sherwood's take on the part brought on comparison's to the character's mother, Drucilla.
 That new "fire" was brought into the Daniel and Lily relationship.
 "Dru can be a little dramatic," Sherwood said.
 "And I think sometimes when Lily is facing issue with Daniel, she's not going to remain calm.
 She's going to do what she saw her mother do."
 The actress praised the couple's story for not focusing on the differing races of the characters.

 In September 2006, Sherwood was replaced by Khalil.
 Former Young and the Restless executive producer and head writer Lynn Marie Latham said, "Davetta did a fine job, but shows generally prefer to have original players back when they can get them."
 Upon her return, Khalil was surprised by the advancement of Daniel and Lily's story and with the Lily character as a whole, particularly the new development of the characters being married.

 Conclusion

 An obstacle written into the couple's story was Daniel's addiction to Internet pornography.
 "My initial conflict was that Daniel has had so many problems with his wife that I couldn't figure out why he'd be doing this," Graziadei said.
 The actor worried that his character might be seen as "lecherous and creepy".
 Viewers instead sympathized with the character.
 This addiction and the lies surrounding it ended the Daniel and Lily romance.
 Lily next moved on to a controversial pairing with Cane Ashby, disappointing Daniel and Lily fans.
 "I think with Daniel it was kind of a first love thing," Khalil said.
 "Daniel will always be in her heart, but with Cane, it's a more mature love."
-She asserted that Lily and Cane were true loves.